Quadriceps Muscle Tears & Strains

 Alignment issues, leg length differences, or which affects the way your foot hits the ground when you walk (overpronation or supination) can put a lot of stress on your quadriceps muscles and result in a pulled thigh muscles.
 These often add to the imbalance in your quadriceps and hamstrings.

-Other factors that can put extra tension on your quadriceps and increase your risk of injury to your thigh muscles:
+Other factors that can put extra tension on your quadriceps and increase your risk of injury to your thigh muscles would be:

 - Poor fitness levels and lack of exercise